My-UofE/ECM1410-workshop-04-instructions/README.md

 The `this` keyword can be used within a class definition to refer to the current class instance.

+An advantage of this is to distinguish between variables and attributes.

+For example suppose we
-An advantage of this is to disambiguate variable references, e.g. suppose we wanted to be consistent throughout our code and use variable name `width` to store the width values.
+wanted to be consistent throughout our code and use variable name `width` to store the width values.
 We might end up with ambiguous code like that below:

 ```java
 public Rectangle(double width, double height, double originX, double originY) {